grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 ### 3.) ./eclipse-java-formatter.xml

-This is a new file that you must make, the file can be found here: [./eclipse-java-formatter.xml](./example_files/eclipse-java-formatter.xml) or as text at the end of the file (might be outdated).
+This is a new file that you must make in project root, the file can be found here: [./eclipse-java-formatter.xml](./example_files/eclipse-java-formatter.xml) or as text at the end of the file (might be outdated).

 ## ./eclipse-java-formatter.xml